chuckstack/chuckstack.github.io/src-ls/picture-success.md

 ## ChatGPT Showed Us a Better Way

 ChatGPT re-introduced an amazingly simple yet effective user interface that offered one field: the command line.
 In the command line, you can type whatever you wish.
-ChatGPT is often smart enough to understand what you want and find a way to do it for you all from one command line.
+ChatGPT is often smart enough to understand what you want and find a way to do it for you all from one field.

 ## Simple Example